 - Convenient location.
 Held during a weekend in easily accessible New York City, so that time away from your practice is spent efficiently.

 Don't miss your chance to participate in one of the most interactive pediatric meetings of the year.
-Register now to take advantage of the $200 early bird discount!

 I am excited for what the 2015 symposium has in store and hope you'll join me for another successful meeting.